-All features and recorded data, including location tracking, is securely made remotely available and can be accessed anytime and anywhere from your computer, tablet or mobile.
+All features such as controlling windows, doors, radio, AC or engine, and recorded data including vehicle diagnostics, location tracking, or battery state are made remotely available and updatable anytime and anywhere from your computer, tablet, mobile, or smartwatch.

-AutoPi is a solution based on Raspberry Pi, but it also uses a number of other key technologies that grant users access to a wide list of functions.
+AutoPi is a solution based on Raspberry Pi technology, but it also uses several other high-tech tools that grant users to access valuable functions.
+A technology that creates opportunities.

-Once connected, the AutoPi device will automatically start working.
-It has 3G/4G connectivity, so it can connect to the Internet, and you can connect to it wirelessly or via Bluetooth.
+Once connected, the AutoPi TMU device will automatically start working.
+It has 3G/4G connectivity, so it can connect to the internet, and you can connect to it wirelessly.

 AutoPi also features:

-- GPS functionality for tracking your car's position
+GPS functionality for tracking your car's real-time position

-Your AutoPi connects to an online dashboard that you can log into from any device – your phone, tablet, computer etc. This gives you access to the AutoPi’s settings, as well as any data that it’s capturing.
-This dashboard is customizable with widgets, so you can set the display to only show what you really need.
+Your AutoPi TMU CM4 connects to an online cloud management platform that you can log into from any device – your phone or tablet through the torque pro app, and/or computer, etc. This gives you access to AutoPi’s settings, as well as any data that it’s capturing.

 A New Way of Thinking